Wednesday, 7th of December 2011

 She had been hit about 90 minutes earlier, found (and probably hit) on Elmbourne Street.
 We still don’t know if the people who called were the ones that hit her or not.
 Probably not as she would have ran off after being hit and probably collapsed.
 We’ll never know.
 All I know is that whoever called the ambulance saved her life.

-The vet said he wanted to x-ray her to make sure she was ok internally, he said that often the diaphragm ruptures and all organs spill into the lungs… Also her right leg joint had come off the socket.
-And he said the next 24 hours were critical, and she could die.
-So he took her to be x-rayed and we waited in the reception.
+The vet said he wanted to x-ray her to make sure she was ok internally, he said that often the diaphragm ruptures and all organs spill into the lungs… Her right leg joint had come off the socket.
+The vet said the next 24 hours were critical, and she could die.
+He took her to be x-rayed and we waited in the reception.

 When the x-ray came back it looked like her organs were intact, but there it was, an air gun pellet proudly showing itself on hip area.
-We couldn’t believe it. but it had probably been there for a long time and we needen’t be concerned about it.
+We couldn’t believe it.
+It had probably been there for a long time and we needn’t be concerned about it.
 We just laughed in disbelief.
 What kind of twisted, bitter, maniac would shoot a cat?
 I’m still making it my mission to find out who it was, as apparently you need a license for those guns.

 The phone rang early in the morning and I was the only person up and about – my heart skipped a bit, and I prepared myself for some bad news.
-And when it was good news, she was alive and she had urinated!
+It was good news, she was alive and she had urinated!
 I felt so happy, I had to hold back the tears.
 They were transferring her to our vet and we would get a call later after further assessment.
-So off I went to work, feeling positive about the outcome of this horrible accident.
+I went to work, feeling positive about the outcome of this horrible accident.

-After a couple of hours I got a call from Jeff and it was bad.
-After more x-rays it turns out her diaphragm had indeed ruptured. it’s just that yesterday her organs hadn’t moved up into her lungs.
+After a couple of hours I got a call from Jeff and it was bad news.
+After more x-rays it turns out her diaphragm had indeed ruptured.
+It’s just that yesterday her organs hadn’t moved up into her lungs.
 Moving her to the vets resulted in her heart ending up at her throat.
-So the next two hours were spent in agony, as she went into threatre for an emergency operation, the odds for her making it were 50-80% – so I just decided that she was going to make it, after having a cry at work.
+The next two hours were spent in agony, as she went into theatre for an emergency operation, the odds for her making it were 50-88% – so I just decided that she was going to make it, after having a cry at work.
 This was no time to be negative or afraid.
 Aphex is a young, healthy cat!

-And she did make it, Jeff got a call and she was all stitched up, everything back in place, and she was sedated to her eyeballs.
+She did make it, Jeff got a call and she was all stitched up, everything back in place, and she was sedated to her eyeballs.
 It would be a case of seeing if she survived the night.
 Again.
 Vets also said she was infested with fleas, so much so she was anemic!
 They were jumping out of her during the op.
 We had been struggling with fleas since the kittens were born, having treated kittens and cats many times (and the house) – we thought we had gotten rid of them, but we were wrong.
-Vet said this year has been particularly bad everywhere and then gave us a different flea treatment (we had been using Frontline, and we were given Advocate).
+Vet said this year has been particularly bad everywhere and then gave us a different flea treatment (we had been using frontline, and now we were given Advocate).
 Once again we sprayed the house and washed everything when we got home.
-3rd time since August.
+For the 3rd time since August!

-If she survived the night she would have to be in a cage for sometime, as she had broken her hip on the left and her hip joint had popped out of the socket on the right hand side.
-Also it was impossible to know if she had brain damage, an MRI scan is pretty expensive and we couldn’t afford it, even with insurance.
+If she survived the night she would have to be in a cage for some time, as she had broken her hip on the left and her hip joint had popped out of the socket on the right hand side.
+It was impossible to know if she had brain damage, an MRI scan is pretty expensive and we couldn’t afford it, even with insurance.
 So we found ourselves on a ‘let’s see what happens day by day’ situation.
 I still felt positive, not sure why.
-For someone who thinks of herself as a pessimist I was feeling pretty adamant and had no doubt in my mind she was going to make it (well, there was the fear that she wouldn’t make it, but it was very minor).
+For someone who thinks of herself as a pessimist I was feeling pretty adamant and had no doubt in my mind she was going to make it.
 The next step was to see if she would urinate and poo again, and to get her to eat on her own.

-The next few days are a bit of blur, Aphex got visits in the evening and she started to eat on her own after a couple of days, and was passing urine.
+The next few days were a bit of blur, Aphex got visits in the evening and she started to eat on her own after a couple of days, and was passing urine.
 It was all very positive.
 She was constipated due to the morphine like pain killer she was on, but that was normal.
 After another night spent at the emergency vet, she was considered well enough to spend the night alone at our vets without needing any monitoring.
-Just as well, because moving her from one place to another every day wasn’t ideal.
+Which was good as moving her from one place to another wasn’t ideal.

-And then on Friday evening she came home!
-She came home to be in a large cage, and she brought a lot of medicines with her: antibiotics, pain killers and laxatives.
+Finally, on Friday evening she came home!
+She came home to be in a large cage, and she brought a lot of medication with her: antibiotics, pain killers and a laxative.
 She was home 5 days after being hit.
 It’s really amazing how fast cats recover.
-For the first few days she looked very vacant and dazed (long after the morphine wore off) – we worried she may have brain damage.
+For the first few days she looked very vacant and dazed (long after the morphine wore off) – we worried she may have brain damaged.
 But then we reasoned she may have been concussed and lo and behold, after a week at home it was like she was more herself again.

-Rusty, as always, trying to get accepted by Aphex and trying to have whatever food is around.
+Rusty, as always, trying to get accepted by Aphex and looking to eat whatever food is around.

 Slowly but surely the vacant look left her, and she started looking at us again, and sticking her paw out of the cage to try and get Rusty.
 For the first days she wouldn’t look up, probably because of whiplash, but she’s moving her neck a lot more.
 AND she’s desperate to get out of the cage.
 She escaped a couple of times, limped around the room and eventually got back in the cage.
 In the last day she started to move very quickly, so now we have to very careful to never open the cage if the living room door is open.